 - Comic Exchanges: Karagöz’s misunderstandings and Hacivat’s corrections generate humor.

-- Social Criticism: Satire is used to address social and moral issues.
+- Social Criticism: Satire is the tool to address social and moral issues.

 - Dialogues: The core of the play consists of exchanges between Karagöz and Hacivat.

-- Movement and Gesture: Figures are animated through coordinated movement behind the screen.
+- Movement and Gesture: Coordinated movement behind the screen by figures.

 - Varied Themes: Myths, legends, love stories, and current events may be addressed.